 An energy engineer works on projects designed to reduce energy use or costs.
-This may include designing, building, evaluating or remodeling energy systems or energy procurement methods.
+This may include designing, building, evaluating, or remodeling energy systems or energy procurement methods.
 Like most engineers, those who deal with energy issues need to be able to work as part of a team.
 Their work hours may vary depending on project deadlines, but most engineers work during regular business hours.
-They usually work in an office but might get to travel occasionally to address project or equipment issues on site.
+They usually work in an office but might travel occasionally to address project or equipment issues on site.
 PayScale.com lists the median salary of energy engineers as $65,981 per year, as of October 2016.
 Over the course of this article, we'll take a look at the steps involved in becoming an energy engineer, including the education, work experience, licensure, and advanced training needed for this career.

 Find schools that offer these popular programs

 Work as an Engineer

 The second step to becoming an energy engineer involves simply working as an engineer.
 Working as an energy engineer usually requires work experience.
 However, some employers hire individuals to work as junior engineers.
 These positions often don't have experience requirements and are available to recent engineering program graduates.

 Join the Association of Energy Engineers (AEE).
 The Association of Energy Engineers offers members networking opportunities, certification programs, and the ability to attend conferences and other meetings related to the field.
 Joining this association may allow individuals to stay abreast of changes in the field and meet other energy engineering professionals.

 The third step to becoming an energy engineer consists of earning a professional engineering license.
 Many states require that engineers be licensed, regardless of the type of engineering they perform.
 Usually, becoming licensed requires possessing at least a bachelor's degree from an officially accredited school, having four to six years of work experience, and passing an exam.
 Many employers only hire licensed applicants.